-With Veganuary in full swing, we asked London’s most influential vegans to recommend us some places.
+We asked London’s most influential vegans to recommend us their favourite vegan restaurants and cafés.

 Here are the thirteen vegan restaurants they think you should be trying.

 1. Mildred’s, various locations

 Having graced Soho for almost thirty years, Mildred’s is one of the best-loved vegan restaurants in town.
 They can count Blue Ollis amongst their many fans, who have helped Mildred’s to spread to Camden, Dalston, and King’s Cross.
 Here, your plant-based food comes in the guise of Sri Lankan curries, halloumi burgers, and even peanut butter chocolate mousse cake.
 Whoever said eating clean was boring clearly never ate here…

 Four locations across London, find your nearest one here.

 This West Kensington joint was on our radar even before Vegan London kindly recommended it, and for good reason.
 Whilst everything is low-fat, low-salt, and non-GM, they don’t skimp on flavour.
 Prepare to waddle out of here, particularly if you choose the all-you-can-eat lunchtime buffet; more vegan food than you could possibly manage, all for £10.

 222 North End Road, West Kensington, W14 9NU.
 Nearest station is West Brompton.